 - Net Present Value (NPV) and other discounted cash flow methodology are generally common methods for determining the financial value resulting from the investment of the organizational resources.

-IT Accounting: IT Accounting process enables the IT organizations effectively to account fully for the way how its money is spent (the practices allow identifications of costs by customer, activity, and/or service).
+IT Accounting: IT Accounting process enables the IT organizations effectively to account fully for the way their money is spent (the practices allow identification of costs by customer, activity, and/or service).
 The activity is not so simple, and this is the one area that should involve some outside expertise that is usually provided from within the Finance Department.

 IT Accounting is the process of collecting financial information with both costs and benefits and for IT services and organizations.
-The IT accounting process helps the organization determining the financial cost, risks and benefits, and of an IT service.
-IT accounting differs from the traditional financial accounting in that it collects the information based on an IT service or customer.
+The IT accounting process helps the organization determine the financial cost, risks, and benefits, and of an IT service.
+IT accounting differs from traditional financial accounting in that it collects the information based on an IT service or customer.

 - Cost and the Benefit Types: The category of expenses (such as software, hardware, and staff) and benefits (such as contribution to net income)